|

 divorce precede an annulment.
 Divorce

-between husband and wife; it in no way implies that
+between the husband and wife; it in no way implies that

-the marriage does still not exist in God's eyes.
+the marriage still doesn't exist in God's eyes.

 As for the conditions under which the Church grants